-The farm was inherited from her father, a successful surveyor in Mansfield, Ohio.
-After his death in 1887 the once nice house fell into disrepair and as years pass Phoebe was living alone.
+The farm was inherited from her father.
+A successful surveyor in Mansfield, Ohio.
+After his death in 1887 the house fell into disrepair with Phoebe living inside alone.

-She didn’t work, and money concerns caused her to sell half the land.
-But for some odd reason people thought she was rich because she didn’t trust banks.
-They thought a fortune was stuffed somewhere inside the house.
+She didn’t work and money issues caused her to sell half the land.
+For some reason people thought she was rich because she didn’t trust banks.
+They thought a fortune was stuffed somewhere in the house.

-On Christmas Eve in 1891, 3 men went to prove this, but Phoebe heard them.
-She walked into the sitting room to see the men holding guns, bandannas cover their faces.
+On Christmas Eve in 1891 3 men went to prove it.
+Phoebe heard something.
+She walked into the sitting room to see the men holding guns with bandannas over their faces.

-One grabbed and squeezed Phoebe’s throat as another yelled for the money.
+One squeezed Phoebe’s throat as the other yelled for the money.
 She coughed out, “I’ll show you”, but didn’t move.
 They’d tied her to a chair, lit a torch and burned her feet while screaming, “Where’s the money?”

-She gave up and led them to a diamond ring, gold watch, a chain and some cash, but no treasure.
-The frustrated men sat in the kitchen and ate pie, deciding how to share the measly loot before leaving.
+She led them to a diamond ring, gold watch, chain and some cash but no treasure.
+The frustrated men sat in the kitchen and ate pie while deciding how to share the loot before leaving.

-The police quickly arrested the men.
-None of them would spend time in jail.
+The police arrested the men.
+Neither spent time in jail.

-He’d said Phoebe’s beautiful piano music enticed him to go into the house where Jacob assaulted her.
-The disturbed man was arrested and went to jail, then an insane asylum before being released.
+The disturbed man was arrested and went to jail.
+Later transferred to an insane asylum before being released.

-He walked right back to Phoebe’s house one last time in May 1898, yelled through an open window,
+He went right back to Phoebe’s house.
+In May 1898 Jacob yelled through an open window,

 She chose the latter.
 Pointed a rifle through the window and fired instantly killing the disturbed man.
 The Mansfield News Journal said it best the next day, “Phoebe Wise rids herself of an intolerable nuisance”.
 She wasn’t arrested.